 The 57-year-old is currently smashing training out of the park.
 He weighs not too far over the 190-pound limit where he made his professional debut.

-At the time, Holyfield weighed in at just 177 pounds for what was a limit of 190 pounds back in 1984.
-Fast forward 36 years and Holyfield remains in remarkable condition.
+At the time, Holyfield weighed just 177 pounds for a limit of 190 pounds back in 1984.
+Fast forward 36 years, and Holyfield remains in remarkable condition.

 Releasing daily workouts and inspirational quotes, Holyfield is focused on what is expected to be an exhibition return later this year.

 At 215 pounds, nobody could ever question the commitment of ‘The Real Deal’ as an official announcement draws closer.

 “Morning training.
 Sitting at 215lbs right where I want to be,” pointed out Holyfield, who followed it up a few days later: “The first week of boxing in the gym.
 I’m feeling great.”

 Doubters claiming Holyfield is simply returning for the money may well be urged to follow the American on social media to see just how serious he’s taking the next fight.

 “Focus on the outcome, not the obstacle.
 It all comes down to a choice.
 Decide to fight and stick to that decision.

 “To get stronger, you must be willing to push yourself beyond your limits,” he added.

 WBN previously thought their third clash between Holyfield and Mike Tyson was a shoo-in this year as both were training simultaneously.